Home

 While developing your SaaS product you need to take into account the average cost that it takes to acquire a customer, and then how much profit the average customer brings in.
 In other words, you have to consider the customer acquisition cost (CAC) and compare it to the customer lifetime value (LTV).
 Your aim should be to recover the CAC in less than 12 months.
 The CAC and LTV will guide you through finding your most profitable and target clients.

 You have to put yourself in your customers’ place and write User Stories consisting of 1-2 sentences describing how your system will respond to their actions.
 Do not forget to include the negative cases.
-Those ‘As a , I want so that .’ sentences will help you communicate your ideas to developers and web designers.
+Those ‘As a <type of user>, I want <some goal> so that <some reason>’ sentences will help you communicate your ideas to developers and web designers.

 SaaS solutions have a longer sales cycle in comparison to other businesses.
 The average length of the sales cycle for Software as a Service is close to 3 months.
 In terms of business, it is a long time to maintain a relationship and convince somebody to buy your product.
 On the other hand, taking into consideration what goes into the buying process it is no surprise that the customers take their time.